Climate-smart village: A pilot from Bangladesh

 - Agricultural sustainability: Youth groups execute activities related to crop variety, irrigation, fertilizer management and access to the market.
 Some young entrepreneurs started organic fertilizer production and cultivating organic vegetables.

-- Water management: The youth groups helped rebuild the water filter for clean drinking water, and tried out a new technology using rainwater harvesting.
+- Water management: The youth groups helped rebuild the local water filter for clean drinking water, and tried out a new technology using rainwater harvesting.
 They also organized campaigns to demand a ban on leasing natural canals and rivers to local farmers and fishermen.

 - Livelihood expansion: Climate-smart enterprises have been designed by the youth that consider the environment, village needs and economic benefits.
 Some examples are pig and sheep farming, long pepper farming and organic vegetable farming.
-A homeopathic drug store was also opened to reduce the use of chemical drugs promote herbal medicines.
+A homeopathic drug store was also opened to reduce the use of chemical drugs and promote herbal medicines.
 Likewise, the youth team received trainings on common diseases, and which medical plants to use for which case.
 They have raised awareness of these practices within the community.

 Gangarampur, located in the climate-vulnerable district of Khulna, is representative of a typical coastal village of southwestern Bangladesh.
 Most of the village is dependent on agriculture and fishery for their livelihood.
 The village faces a shortage of both drinking and irrigation water due to the high salinity of the groundwater, with only one filter in the whole village.
 Presently, 90% of the village inhabitants use biomass as their source of cooking and almost all villagers have electricity supply from national grid.
 As there is limited access to quality health services and medicine, people make use of chemical medicines without consultation which is having negative effects on their health.